2023 - ongoing

 What do we see when we look at the round today?
 What do we hope to see tomorrow?

-In the spirit of exploring these questions, we are creating a 1:1 scale fabric maquette of the 18’ diameter Redwood Round.
+In the spirit of exploring these questions, the community of Fort Bragg has created a 1:1 scale fabric maquette of the 18’ diameter Redwood Round.
 Through unfolding events considering a multiplicity of histories, species, natural philosophies, and concepts of time itself, we are adorning this round with a new timeline, and new accoutrements.

 The Fort Bragg community donated personally and historically significant fabric, which was then dyed in a community gathering using locally gathered plants and mushrooms.
-The enormous pattern was cut out in the community gym, and the pattern pieces are now being stitched together by hand.
+The enormous pattern was cut out in the community gym, and the pattern pieces were stitched together by hand.

 ︎︎︎